-Knorr-Bremse SN7000 disc brakes are used on all axles.
-The front and drive axle discs are actuated by 24 square inch effective area air brake chambers, while on tag axle, the brake chambers have a 14 or 16 square inch effective area for service.
-The Knorr-Bremse SN7000 brakes are supplied with automatic clearance (slack) adjusters as standard equipment for easier adjustment.
+Knorr-Bremse SB7000 disc brakes are used on all axles.
+The front and drive axle discs are actuated by 24 square inch effective area air brake chambers, while on tag axle, the brake chambers have a 16 square inch effective area for service brake and a 16 square inch effective area for emergency/parking brakes.
+The Knorr-Bremse SB7000 brakes are supplied with automatic clearance (slack) adjusters as standard equipment for easier adjustment.
 For more information on disc brake components and maintenance, refer to the manufacturer's brochure at the end of this section.